 The standard by which hotels can achieve LEED certification will soon be changing, however, as the USGBC’s membership has voted to adopt the next version of its LEED certification system, known as LEED v4.
 6 The new certification system will require about 20 percent of points to be allocated to optimizing energy performance beyond the ASHRAE 90.1-2010 standard, and it will include the first hospitality project-specific LEED rating system.
 The credit requirement changes in LEED v4 are anticipated to be the most extensive in LEED’s history.7

 2. A Farewell to Incandescent

-A shift toward more efficient lighting technologies is one way that many hoteliers are making subtle energy-saving changes, and LED lamps are playing a big role.
+A shift toward more efficient lighting technologies is one way that many hoteliers are making subtle energy-saving changes, and compact fluorescent (CFL) and light-emitting diode (LED) lamps are playing a big role.
 While more expensive than incandescent bulbs, these lamps can often pay for themselves through energy and maintenance savings.
-Additionally, most light fixtures can now accommodate some form of LED lamp, making it simple for hoteliers to save on energy and maintenance costs while still providing aesthetically pleasing lighting.8 According to a report by NPD DisplaySearch, the demand for LED lighting was expected to double from 16 million units in 2012 to 33 million in 2013 and is expected to triple by 2016.9
+Additionally, most light fixtures can now accommodate some form of CFL or LED lamp, making it simple for hoteliers to save on energy and maintenance costs while still providing aesthetically pleasing lighting.8 According to a report by NPD DisplaySearch, the demand for LED lighting was expected to double from 16 million units in 2012 to 33 million in 2013 and is expected to triple by 2016.9